chrishobcroft/genesis-distribution/README.md

 This **genesis block file** will contain the initial **"genesis" distribution** of STR tokens (amongst other things).

-This **genesis block file** will be created using:
+The **"genesis" distribution** of STR tokens will consist of:

-1. addresses and data from Edgeware's lockdrop, stored in Ethereum blockchain
+- Lock / Signal Data and Addresses submitted to Edgeware's lockdrop, stored in Ethereum blockchain

   - This can be defined algorithmically, based on a set of parameters and code to parse Ethereum blockchain's chainstate

   - See [lockdrop data](./lockdrop-data.md) for an overview of this data

-2. allocations to addresses owned by participants in the Straightedge Launch Community
+- Allocations to Addresses owned by participants in the Straightedge Launch Community

-  - The amounts allocated to these addresses has not yet been finalised
+  - _The amounts allocated to these addresses has not yet been finalised_

-  - Technically, this will only be finalised when the chain launches...!
+  - **_Technically, this will only be finalised when the chain launches...!_**

-## Purpose of this repo

-This repository is to receive contributions from the Straightedge Launch Community, to design and create a process to

-- parse Edgeware's lockdrop data from Ethereum blockchain

-- calculate allocations of STR to addresses of lockdrop participants (signals, locks)

-- include allocation to addresses of Straightedge Launch Community participants

 ## Community Survey